steveculshaw/brindlewoodbay/README.md

 Winnie takes some buns to make up with Captain Cozy

-Emilie confides with (W) that Albert is NOT her real daddy
+Emilie confides with (W) that Albert is NOT her real daddy ... *who is the real father?*

 On the beach, people with bowed heads in a circle, very similarly dressed with hoods